Little Downham: Village life

-The village retains Victorian Grade II-listed pub and Thai restaurant (The Plough Inn), a recently refurbished hotel, bar, and restaurant (The Anchor Inn), a church, a village shop and post office, a fish and chip shop, a car dealership, and Grade II-listed Village Hall.
+The village retains Victorian Grade II-listed pub and Thai restaurant (The Plough Inn, now officially called Thai Plough), a recently refurbished hotel, bar, and restaurant (The Anchor Inn), a church, a village shop and post office, a fish and chip shop, a car dealership, and Grade II-listed Village Hall.
 The village also has a preschool and primary school as well as a sports area purchased by the council in the early 1960s which includes a pavilion and cricket ground, three football pitches, tennis courts, a basketball court, BMX dirt track, youth shelter and playground.

 Each year a village fete is staged in June and in the same month a Medieval Fair is held just outside the village.
 In September the local primary school organises a Scarecrow Fair that sees the village lined with Scarecrows for the week building up to the fair.
 The annual Ely New Year's Eve 10k Race, organised by Ely Runners, both begins and ends in Little Downham.
 The 2011 race featured 700 runners and involved one circuit of the fen around Little Downham.